 There are a range of outcome measures that are in use for measuring health coaching effectiveness.
 Patient satisfaction surveys only give limited information.
-Consider the use of Patient Activation Measure (PAM), Quality of Life Outcome stars (QoLs), health literacy measures and health education impact questionnaire (HEIQ), self-efficacy scales and Patient Reported Outcome Measures (PROMS).
+Consider the use of Patient Activation Measure (PAM)10, Quality of Life Outcome stars (QoLs)11, health literacy measures12 and health education impact questionnaire (HEIQ), self-efficacy scales13 and Patient Reported Outcome Measures (PROMS).
 Ensure use of patient and clinician stories to provide a qualitative overview.
 Metrics need to include quality of life as well bio-medical indicators.
 Attrition rates and reasons for attrition and noncompletion are important indicators of the quality of the coaching relationship with patients.

-My Health, My Way - Health coaching in a community setting
+Case study 6 My Health, My Way - Health coaching in a community setting